recatek/gecs/README.md

 archetypes in your ECS world declaration are configured in this way, gecs will perform zero allocations after startup.
 This guarantees that your ECS world will adhere to a known and predictable memory overhead for constrained environments (e.g. servers on cloud instances).
-Attempting to create a new entity in a full archetype will return `None` (no panics).
-Support for dynamically-sized archetypes with `Vec`-like storage behavior is planned for support at a later date but is not currently implemented.
+Attempting to add an entity to a full archetype can either report failure or panic depending on the method you call to do so.
+Support for dynamically- sized archetypes with `Vec`-like storage behavior is planned for support at a later date but is not currently implemented.

 The goals for gecs are (in descending priority order):
 - Fast iteration and find queries